-BNY Mellon Sustainable U.S. Equity Portfolio, Inc. The Manager has agreed that if, in any fiscal year, the aggregate expenses of the fund, exclusive of taxes, brokerage fees, interest and (with the prior written consent of the necessary state securities commissions) extraordinary expenses, but including the management fee, exceed the expense limitation of any state having jurisdiction over the fund, the fund may deduct from the fees to be paid to the Manager, or the Manager will bear, the excess expense.
-Such deduction or payment, if any, will be estimated daily, reconciled and effected or paid, as the case may be, on a monthly basis and will be limited to the amount of fees otherwise payable to the Manager under the fund's Management Agreement.
+All funds except BNY Mellon Stock Index Fund.
+The Manager (and, with respect to the Appreciation Portfolio, Sarofim & Co.) has agreed that if, in any fiscal year, the aggregate expenses of a fund, exclusive of taxes, brokerage, interest on borrowings and (with the prior written consent of the necessary state securities commissions) extraordinary expenses, but including the advisory fees, exceed the expense limitation of any state having jurisdiction over the fund, the fund may deduct from the payment to be made to the Manager under the fund's agreement with the Manager (and, with respect to the Appreciation Portfolio, Sarofim & Co.) or the Manager (and, with respect to the Appreciation Portfolio, Sarofim & Co.) will bear, such excess expense to the extent required by state law.
+Such deduction or payment, if any, will be estimated daily, and reconciled and effected or paid, as the case may be, on a monthly basis.